 The China Labor Contract Law, together with its implementing rules, provides increased rights to Chinese employees.
 Previously, an employer had discretionary power in deciding the probation period, not to exceed six months.
 Additionally, the employment contract could only be terminated for cause.
 Under these rules, the probation period varies depending on contract terms and the employment contract can only be terminated during the probation period for cause upon three days' notice.
 Additionally, an employer may not be able to terminate a contract during the probation period on the grounds of a material change of circumstances or a mass layoff.
 The new law also has specific provisions on conditions when an employer has to sign an employment contract with open-ended terms.
-If an employer fails to enter into an open-ended contract in certain circumstances, the employer must pay severance for nearly all terminations, including when an employer decides not to renew a fixed-term contract.
+If an employer fails to enter into an open-ended contract in certain circumstances, the employer must pay the employee twice their monthly wage beginning from the time the employer should have executed an open-ended contract.
+Additionally an employer must pay severance for nearly all terminations, including when an employer decides not to renew a fixed-term contract.
 These laws may increase our costs and reduce our flexibility.